This post is updated from the Macheesmo Archives.

 When you’re ready to fry, heat up your frying station.
 As always, I recommend using a deep fry thermometer for these guys.
 You’ll want to heat your oil to between 325 and 350 degrees.

-When your oil is hot, remove a few handfuls of fries from the water and toss them in the rice flour mixture!
+When your oil is hot, remove a few handfuls of fries from the water and toss them in the breading mixture!

 Toss them around a bit to get a light coating on each fry and then gently add them straight into the fryer!